Ogoa/alx-low_level_programming/0x00-hello_world/README.md

 2-assembler
 Task 2.
 This script generates the assembly code of a C source code file and saves it in an output file that has a similar to the source code file but with an ".o" extension.

+3-name
+Task 3.
+This script compiles a C ile and creates an executable named "cisfun".